-Recognising the high barriers to entry created by these effectively free mobile device programmes, in March 2016 the MIC issued guidelines compelling MNOs to decrease the size of their mobile device discounts so that subscribers are required to make reasonable payments toward their new devices.
+Recognising the high barriers to entry created by these effectively 'free' mobile device programmes, in March 2016 the MIC issued guidelines compelling MNOs to decrease the size of their mobile device discounts so that subscribers are required to make reasonable payments toward their new devices.
 The intended result of these guidelines is to bolster competition and, eventually, reduce mobile service subscription fees.
 In October 2016, the MIC issued official warnings to NTT DOCOMO, KDDI and SoftBank for attempting to subvert the March 2016 amended guidelines by distributing coupons to subscribers and potential subscribers in lieu of discounts.
+The Telecommunication Business Act was amended in this regard in May 2019 to state that combined sale of mobile devices and mobile service contracts is prohibited, and discounts linked to the mobile service contract should be limited up to ¥20,000.
+Even after the amendment, however, similar discounts still exist in practice, ostensibly under the rationale that the discount is not linked to the mobile service contract.